 Making (Online) Learning Systems More Human

-Online learning systems can offer advantages over traditional classrooms with large student/teacher ratios.
+Online learning systems can offer advantages over traditional classroom pedagogies seen in classes with large student/teacher ratios.
 By automatically detecting errors and misconceptions, these systems can provide timely support to keep students from going off task or having to unlearn poorly understood material.
 Whether students are in a classroom full of peers or working independently through web-based applications, they all deserve an educational experience where they are treated as an individual.

 Our goal is to use these methods to make educational experiences better for students by allowing teachers to focus on what they do best—teaching.
 In a class with lots of students, automated scaffolding allows students to work at their own pace.
 It also allows teachers focus on the students at a more individual level—helping students who have deeper misconceptions rather than minor surface-level errors or making meaningful connections with students who are having problems that aren’t related to the learning material.

-We believe that software can do more than simply offer hints and automatic corrections, and we’re working to show people how.
+Beyond this, we have developed affect-aware learning technolgies.
 By matching classroom observations of students’ emotions and behaviors to student log files, we can train software to recognize when students are bored or confused or frustrated.
-This, in turn, can be used to make students’ learning experiences more engaging and positive—either by changing the level of difficulty or by alerting educators to struggles that might otherwise be missed.
+This, in turn, can be used to make students’ learning experiences more engaging and positive— either by automatically modifying the learning activity or by alerting educators to struggles that might otherwise be missed.

 To sign up for our seminar series, click here